-Level 1
+Level 1:

 Quoted prices in the active market.
 This level of hierarchy includes financial assets that are measured by reference to quoted prices in the active market.

-Level 2
+Level 2:

 Valuation techniques with observable inputs.
 This level of hierarchy includes items measured using inputs other than quoted prices included within Level 1 that are observable for such items, either directly or indirectly.
-This level of hierarchy consists of over the counter (OTC) derivative contracts, open ended mutual funds, bonds and debentures.
+This level of hierarchy consists of over the counter (OTC) derivative contracts, open ended mutual funds, bonds and debentures

-Level 3
+Level 3:

 Valuation techniques with unobservable inputs.
 This level of hierarchy includes items measured using inputs that are not based on observable market data (unobservable inputs).
 Fair value determined in whole or in part, using a valuation model based on assumptions that are neither supported by prices from observable current market transactions in the same instruments nor based on available market data.
-The main item in this category are unquoted equity instruments and other investments.
+The main item in this category are unquoted equity instruments and other

-The Company has used accounting software for maintaining its books from 1st April, 2023 which has a feature of recording audit trail (edit log) facility of each and 21 every transaction, creating an edit log of each change made in books of account along with the date when such changes were made and the same is operated throughout the year.
+The Company has used accounting software for maintaining its books of accounts from 1st April, 2023 which has a feature of recording audit trail (edit log) facility of each and every transaction, creating an edit log of each changes made in books of account along with the date when such changes were made and the same is operated throughout the year.
 Also, the audit trail cannot be disabled.
+Also, the audit trail has been preserved by the Company as per the statutory requirements for record retention.